If you want to try smoking pork ribs and other meat but don’t have a smoker yet, you can start by using what you have.

 On the day you will be smoking the ribs, remove them from the brine and pat it dry with a clean kitchen cloth.

 - Build a charcoal fire.
-Place a pile of charcoal in the center of the grill and light the fire as you normally would.
+Place a pile of charcoal in the center of the grill grate and light the fire as you normally would.

 - Place the water tray in the center of the coals.
 Move half the coals to one side of the grill and the other half to the other side.
 Place the metal dish or aluminum foil dish in between the two piles of charcoal.

 - Half fill the tray with water.
 Fill the tray halfway with water.
-This will steam and help keep the ribs moist and act as a drip tray to catch drippings and prevent fire flare-ups.
+This will steam and help keep the ribs moist and act as a drip pan to catch drippings and prevent fire flare-ups.

 Close the grill and give it a couple of minutes to heat up.
 In the interim, cover the ribs with your favorite rub.